 Doctor Digital, I want to start to sell through my website, what should I be considering when getting my new system together?

 E-commerce used to be an expensive and complex game, with lots of additional hardware and software that plugged in to your existing cash flow systems, often with less than awesome results.
-Happily in 2016, the field is awash with simple, elegant solutions that can transform your business capabilities by increasing sales, enabling access to your store for customers around the clock and offering your brand and services to an international market that never sleeps.
+Happily these days, the field is awash with simple, elegant solutions that can transform your business capabilities by increasing sales, enabling access to your store for customers around the clock and offering your brand and services to an international market that never sleeps.
 The small business applications available today are agile, scalable, cheaper, more intuitive and designed not as a clunky add on, but as a seamless integration in existing systems.

 If your business is enabled to make things as simple and as easy as possible for customers on every platform you operate in, including bricks and mortar, revenue will flow.
 In fact convenience will trump many other things when in comes to online transactions, with ease overtaking price and product when it comes to actually converting the sale.
 The fewer clicks between your customer and their payment the better.
 In the online environment your business can be as competitive as any of the big name brands, if fact often more so.
 If you have strategically sorted your SEO, your website and your social media and are utilising the power of all three, you may well be ahead of the game from less nimble bigger operators who are relying on name alone to convert customers.